Doctor-Butts/Hearts-and-Butt-Stuff/README.md

 </p>
 <p style="margin-bottom: 0in; line-height: 100%"><font color="#0084d1"><font face="Courier New, monospace"><b>Dependencies:</b></font></font></p>
 <p style="margin-bottom: 0in; line-height: 100%"><font face="Courier New, monospace">Beyond
+the H&amp;M default dependencies (ACE, RHS), this version requires Task Force Radio (TFAR) from <a href="http://radio.task-force.ru/en/">http://radio.task-force.ru/en/</a>.
-the H&amp;M default dependencies, the param.hpp specifies the Islamic State (Guer) faction.
+Also, the param.hpp specifies the Islamic State (Guer) faction.
 If you do not have the Project Opfor mod, you can change the default faction in Param.hpp.</font></p>
 <p style="margin-bottom: 0in; line-height: 100%"><br/>

 </p>